Written byJenny Zeng

 - Hit the bottom left button( two vertical red lines) to pause and click the Resume button(the same place as the Pause button) to continue.

 - Click Done to finish the recording.
 All your Voice Memos recordings will appear on the left sidebar.
 For Big Sur users, click File on the menu bar to rename it.

 - Choose the file you want and click Edit at the top-right corner of the window to crop or rerecord segments of the clip.

 - Click the Share icon to send your file to different apps or other apple devices via Airdrop.

 How to record audio on Mac with QuickTime Player?

-QuickTime Player is slightly more advanced than Voice Memos because it gives you more control over where to save the audio and to share the files.
+QuickTime Player is slightly more advanced than Voice Memos because it gives you more control over where to save the audio and share the files.
+Besides, it is a useful screen recorder for Mac.
 However, it doesn't have a pause option like Voice Memos.